Eslam-Abdo/nodemcuWith7_Segmant/README.md

-# Basic IoT project using ESP8266 (nodemcu) by microPython
+# Basic IoT project using ESP8266 (nodemcu) and microPython
 ### Requirement:
 change 7-segment's number using (Mobile app or hardware buttons) and display number on both (7-segment and mobile App) in real-time, there are 3 buttons: